Kasi Lemmons: Filmmaking

 Lemmons adapted the Broadway musical Black Nativity and filmed it in 2013.
 It starred Academy Award winners Forest Whitaker and Jennifer Hudson, as well as Academy Award nominee Angela Bassett.

 Lemmons's 2019 film Harriet, a biographical film about Harriet Tubman, premiered at the Toronto International Film Festival.
 Its star, Cynthia Erivo, was nominated for an Academy Award.
 Lemmons said to the Los Angeles Times about her research for Harriet: "All the elements of a great adventure film are right there in the Harriet Tubman story.
 It's about a woman who was running a whole lot of her life so action did not have to be imposed.
 It's inherent.
 The jeopardy, the movement, the courage, that's all inherent and we wanted to let that play out on screen because we need our female hero stories.
 This one is about a tiny black woman who did incredible things."

 In August 2021, Lemmons was brought on to direct Whitney Houston: I Wanna Dance with Somebody, a Whitney Houston biopic for Sony Pictures, Compelling Pictures and Muse of Fire Productions from a script by Bohemian Rhapsody scribe Anthony McCarten.

 Lemmons explained during an interview that she considered writing to be central to her task as a director: "I've been writing scripts all the time, pretty much every day for fourteen years....
 I have to write scripts, because that's the only way I can write parts that will get a lot of people whom I really want to work with involved."

+She also directed the Netflix limited series Self Made (2020) and one episode of ABC's Women of the Movement (2022).